mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_plan_create

-Subscribe plans for a sub account of the master account <aside>Can only subscribe plans for the sub account which is a free account and paid by master account</aside>
+Subscribe plans for a sub account of the master account Can only subscribe plans for the sub account which is a free account and paid by master account

 <details><summary>Parameters</summary>